danieldriver/lente.net/README.md

 use the plugin while running `$ jekyll --server --auto`.

-LaTeX is an *éminence grise* in open-source software, and it is widely used in the academy --- though still not very often in biblical and theological studies.
-It allows one to produce photo-ready PDFs of very high quality.
+LaTeX is an *éminence grise* in open-source software, and it is widely used in the academy -- though only rarely in biblical and theological studies.
+It allows one to produce photo-ready PDFs of high quality and to precise specifications.
 (It works on all major platforms.
 Mac users, get [MacTeX][mactex].)
 Thanks to pandoc, it can take a much simplified markdown file as an input as well.

 For digital machinery, then, Lente.net relies on the following:

   * git (version control)
-  * jekyll (site generator)
+  * jekyll (static site generator)
   * pandoc (article format conversion)
   * LaTeX (generation of PDFs)

-Finally, the publication uses David Březina's [Skolar typeface][skolar] in the generation of its PDFs, and also licences it for web display.
+Finally, the publication uses David Březina's [Skolar typeface][skolar] in the generation of its PDFs, and also licences it for web use.
 This is the only aspect of the site that is not open source.

 [jekyll]: https://github.com/mojombo/jekyll